 Describe any links you see between this artwork and specific VAE and ESD competencies (max.
 100 words):

-Purely artistic practices and the promotion of plastic elements and the artist's choices, in general, could provoke a dialogue around the attitude of art towards political and social issues and encourage artistic actions on contemporary social issues.
+Examination of artistic practices, the use of plastic elements and choices made by the artist in general, could prompt a dialogue around the attitude of art towards political and social issues and encourage artistic activity related to contemporary social issues.

-Pedagogically this creation offers a unique opportunity for dialogue around social groups, the relationship with power, and the particular aspects of the history of the place.
-One author's interpretation of historical events can be an additional incentive for teachers to focus on the need to invest in respecting the ideology and political beliefs of the other.
-Pluralism and diversity, cultural and ideological, should be encouraged to achieve social harmony in any case.
+Pedagogically this work offers a unique opportunity for discussion about social groups, power relationships, and particular aspects of the history of place.
+One author's interpretation of historical events can be an additional incentive for teachers to focus on the need to respect the ideology and political beliefs of the other.
+Cultural and ideological pluralism and diversity, should be encouraged in any case to achieve social harmony.

 A. General information